Post-Abortion Syndrome

 • Studies within the first few weeks after the abortion have found that between 40 and 60 percent of the women questioned reported at least some negative reactions.
 (5) In one study of 500 post-abortive women, researchers found that 50 percent expressed negative feelings, and up to 10 percent were classified as having developed “serious psychiatric complications.”
 (7)

 • One study suggests that 33 percent of post-abortive women develop an intense longing to become pregnant again in order to “make up” for the lost pregnancy.
 18 percent of these women succeed within one year of the abortion.
-(4, 6, 7) Unfortunately, many women who succeed at obtaining their “wanted” replacement pregnancies discover that the same problems which pressured them into having their first abortion still exist, and so they end up feeling “forced” into an abortion a second time, ultimately increasing chances of infertility and future miscarriage(s).
+(4, 6, 7) Unfortunately, many women who succeed at obtaining their “wanted” replacement pregnancies discover that the same problems which pressured them into having their first abortion still exist, and they end up feeling “forced” into an abortion a second time, ultimately increasing chances of infertility and future miscarriage(s).

 Signs of Post-Abortion Syndrome